pantor/ros-control-center/README.md

 ## Authors

-For a list of authors, please see `AUTHORS.md`.
+See `AUTHORS.md` for a full list of contributors.